Why do I need a chemical boiler flush?

 There’s a variety of factors that can impact the cost of a chemical flush, such as size & age of your central heating system.

 Although the initial cost of a chemical flush can be high, it will absolutely help to reduce your heating bills thanks to the improved energy efficiency.

 The total flush cost can vary from many engineers, ranging from around the £300-£700 mark.
 When your engineer flushes the system, the need for additional repairs may present themselves which may increase costs.

 The price of a chemical flush is completely free of charge if you purchase a boiler from us - it comes as standard with all our installations.

 There you have it, a basic overview of a chemical flush and the benefits associated.
-If this sounds like a service you’d be interested in feel free to call us on 0800 61 22 302 and we’ll happily help your system become more energy efficient - saving you a lot of money in heating bills.
+If this sounds like a service you’d be interested in, feel free to call us on 0800 61 22 302 and we’ll happily sort your system to become more energy efficient.
+Helping you save more money in heating bills.